dc4eu/educational-pilot/sectorial-eaa-catalogue/formal-education/business/EUUSTOR-uppersecondaryeducation-transcriptofrecords_business.md

 ## Key Features

 * **ELM-Aligned Data Structure**:

-  * Student identity and date of birth.
+  * Student identification with name, date of birth (in `date-time` format), and (optionally) personal identifier.
-  * Issuing institution and national identifier.
+  * Issuing institution with name, legal identifier, and location.
   * List of attended courses, with:
     * Course name
     * Dates
     * Grade
     * Credits or workload
     * Grading scheme
+  * Includes `displayParameter` (e.g., language, format) and `credentialProfiles` (e.g., Europass).
 * **Standards-Based Format**:

-  * Issued as a W3C Verifiable Credential.
+  * Issued as a W3C Verifiable Credential in JSON-LD with types `VerifiableCredential`, `EuropeanDigitalCredential`, `EuropeanUpperSecondaryEducationTranscriptOfRecords`, and `VerifiableAttestation`.
-  * Structured in JSON-LD.
-  * Signed with JAdES D-Zero profile for secure verification.
+  * Signed with JAdES D-Zero for secure verification.
 * **Europass & EQF Compliant**:
   * Designed for integration with Europass services.
   * Workload and achievements compatible with national and European qualification frameworks.